weka/setup-dlang/README.md

 The minimum available version of dmd has been raised to `2.065.0`.

-## Changes from v2

-gdmd is no longer downloaded from the ubuntu repos, it is always pulled in from [D-Programming-GDC/gdmd](https://github.com/D-Programming-GDC/gdmd).

-The `gdmd` input to the action has been removed.
-Now it is downloaded and setup unconditionally.

-Introduces the `DMD` variable which will point to the dmd wrapper of the selected compiler.
-For example if you install `ldc-1.37.0` then `DC` will point to `<extracted_path>/ldc2` and `DMD` will point to `<extracted_path>/ldmd2`
-This variable is setup for all compilers, automatically.

 `dmd` is now allowed on `macos-latest` (arm64).
 It should work even if it's a x86_64 binary thanks to the Rosetta compatibility layer.

+Use arm64 binaries for dub on macos, when applicable.
+Dub started publishing macos binaries since version [1.38.1](https://github.com/dlang/dub/releases/tag/v1.38.1)

 Updated a lot of dependencies, changed the output target to es2022 from es2017.
 This means that one no longer needs to set `NODE_OPTIONS=--openssl-legacy-provider` when building.

-Use arm64 binaries for dub on macos, when applicable.
-Dub started publishing macos binaries since version [1.38.1](https://github.com/dlang/dub/releases/tag/v1.38.1)
+Added unittests.
+To run them use `npm test`.